-In addition to the required coursework, each student in the PHN Program is required to submit a comprehensive written paper to be completed in the spring semester of the second year, preceding graduation.
-Students will also present and defend that paper in the presence of two or more faculty to meet the requirement of the oral examination.
-Students prepare for and complete this requirement in the Capstone Course in Public Health Nutrition (PB HLTH 292).
+In addition to the required coursework, each student in the PHN Program is required to submit a comprehensive written paper to be completed in the second year, preceding graduation.
+Students will also present that paper in the presence of two or more faculty to meet the requirement of the oral examination.
+Students may prepare for and complete this requirement in the Capstone Course in Public Health Nutrition (PB HLTH 292).

-Students may elect to write one of the following three types of papers approved by the PHN faculty.
+Students may elect to write one of several types of papers approved by the PHN faculty.
 Some examples of previous capstones include:

 - An article describing the results of original research using NHANES data and conducted by the student.